keleko34/KonnektDT/README.md

 ###### Simple Single Layer Events

-    var myMixedObj = mixed({testkey:'test',testarr:[1,2,3],testobj:{testgreet:'hi'}});
+    var myMixedObj = mixed({
+      testkey:'test',
+      testarr:[1,2,3],
+      testobj:{testgreet:'hi'}
+    });

     /* All listener methods are chainable */

     /* listens for a change to testkey property, prior to being set (can preventDefault) */ myMixedObj.addDataListener('testkey',function(e){
       console.log("testkey is changing to: %o",e.value);

-      e.preventDefault(); //prevents the value from changing to the new set value *update wont fire when this is used })
+      //prevents the value from changing to the new set value *update wont fire when this is used e.preventDefault();
+    })

     /* listens for a change to testkey property, after the value has been set (can not preventDefault) */ .addDataUpdateListener('testkey',function(e){
       console.log("testkey has changed to: %o",e.value);
     })